makoConstruct/termpose/README.md

 //"doesn't work
 or(a or(b or(c or(d e))))
-//"would work but is unsightly
+//"would work but is unsightly or(a or(b or(c or(d e
-or: a or: b or: c or: d e
-//"doesn't work in the present termpose standard, but it would be kind of nice if it meant what it's supposed to mean.. or a, or b, or c, or d, e
+//"I might just allow this.
+I'm getting the sense that closing parens even though parens are required to close at line end is bullshit.
+I have a vague feeling that it's good for error checking?
+Seriously, bullshit.
+No errors can stem from that. or a, or b, or c, or d, e
-//"kinda coffeescript
+//"like coffeescript
 or a, or b, or c, or d e
-//"would work if we cast the comma as being equivalent to an indent, but it's not very readable. foldleft or a b c d e
+//"would work if we cast the comma as being equivalent to an indent, but it's not very readable. reduce or a b c d e
 //"lol.
 Maybe that's best.
 ```